Muršili III

 Muršili III, also known as Urhi-Teshub, was a king of the Hittites who assumed the throne of the Hittite empire (New Kingdom) at Tarhuntassa upon his father's death.
 He was a cousin of Tudhaliya IV and Queen Maathorneferure.
 He ruled ca. 1282–1275 BC (middle chronology) or 1272–1265 BC (short chronology).

-Biography
+Family

 He was the eldest surviving son of Muwatalli II.
 He was a grandson of Muršili II.